vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/16_zeroalloc_continuations_p0.md

 > This is a terrible benchmark that doesn't prove anything!

 ...and I almost completely agree.
 What I wanted to show is that due to the use of `boost::async`, *type erasure*, and potential *allocations*, the compiler is unable to "compress" the continuations into a single chain of operations and instead keeps every `future` instance allocated somewhere in memory.

-This might be desirable, depending on your use case - the `Callable` invoked by `.then` does take a `future` as an argument instead of the result of the future.
-But this might also be undesirable - the compiler can see every `.then` call, and could be more clever.
+This might be desirable, depending on your use case - the `Callable` invoked by `.then` does indeed take a `future` as an argument instead of the result of `.get()`.
+But this might also be undesirable - in this situation the compiler can see the entire chain of `.then` calls, and could *ideally* allocate once for all of them.

 Additionally, even if the overhead of allocations and scheduling is usually small compared to IO operations, it might add up if a program extensively uses asynchronous continuations.